10 Awesome Things to Do in Southwest Texas

 https://img.particlenews.com/image.php?url=2Py4fm_0ZWkiwVC00

-With four miles of river accessible in the park, it’s popular for swimming, fishing, tubing and canoes.
-There are beautiful limestone outcroppings along the Guadalupe River.
-A millennium has carved the canyon now framed by cypress, craggy oak, and mesquite trees.
+The park has four miles of river accessible, making it popular for swimming, fishing, tubing and canoeing.
+Along the Guadalupe River, there are beautiful limestone outcroppings.
+A millennium has carved the canyon, now framed by cypress, craggy oak, and mesquite trees.
 On the far side of the river, the limestone wall reaches up to 50 feet tall or more.

 Entry into the park only cost $7 for a day pass, which was worth it for the sight of the river alone.